kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 !
 ```

 It will set up static addressing and hostname entries along with updating management source interfaces for management connectivity.
+This file is transfered to the target device in a single file as opposed to linne by line configuration which accomodates the changes in network connectivity which may be lost when iterating line by line.

 ### Step 2 - Create a Network Profile
 1. Create network profile Under *Design> Network Profiles* you will select **+Add Profile**